5HT2/bot-kt/README.md

 ## Creating a new command

-Create an object in the commands package that extends `Command("yourCommandName")`.
-Look at ExampleCommand for example usage of our Brigadier DSL wrapper.
+Create an object in the commands package that extends `BotCommand(name = "Example", description = "Example Command)`.

+Look at ExampleCommand for example usage of our Command DSL.

 ## Creating a new config type